 \section{Abstract}

-We find sets naturally arising in Diophantine approximation whose Cartesian products exceed the expected Hausdorff dimension, that is the sum of the single dimensions.
+Erd\H{o}s proved that any real number can be written as a sum, and a product, of two Liouville numbers.
+Motivated by these results, we study sumsets of classes of real numbers with prescribed (or bounded) irrationality exponents.
+We show that such sumsets turn out to be large in general, indeed almost every real number with respect to Lebesgue measure can be written as the sum of two numbers with sufficiently large prescribed irrationality exponents.
+In fact the Hausdorff dimension of the complement is small, and the result remains true if we impose considerably refined conditions on the orders of rational approximation (``exact approximation'' with respect to an approximation function).
+As an application, we show that in many cases the Hausdorff dimension of Cartesian products of sets with prescribed irrationality exponent exceeds the expected dimension, that is the sum of the single Hausdorff dimensions.
 We also address their packing dimensions.
-Examples include $n$-fold products of the set of Liouville numbers as well as of the Diophantine numbers with prescribed irrationality exponent.
-In particular, we show that almost every real number with respect to Lebesgue measure can be written as the sum of two numbers with sufficiently large prescribed irrationality exponents.
-A similar result holds when restricting to classical missing digit Cantor sets.
-This implies that the subset of numbers with prescribed large irrationality exponent has full packing dimension, i.e. the same packing dimension as the entire Cantor set.
-This complements results on the Hausdorff dimension of these sets, an intensely studied topic.
-Our proofs extend ideas of Erd\H{o}s.
+Similar results hold when restricting to classical missing digit Cantor sets, relative to its natural Cantor measure.
+In particular, we prove that the subset of numbers with prescribed large irrationality exponent has full packing dimension, i.e. the same packing dimension as the entire Cantor set.
+This complements some results on the Hausdorff dimension of these sets, which is an extensively studied topic in Diophantine approximation.
+Our proofs are based on ideas of Erd\H{o}s, but vastly extend them.

 { {

 {\em Keywords}: Hausdorff dimension, packing dimension, irrationality exponent, continued fractions\\ Math Subject Classification 2010: 11J04, 11J82, 11J83}}